Skip to content

 For the last three years, the mandate has been growth.
 You hired sales reps, expanded marketing, and celebrated every closed contract.
 But the bank account tells a different story.
 According to the 2025 SPI Professional Services Maturity Benchmark, you aren't alone.
 While project margins have remained relatively stable at 35.9%, overall EBITDA margins have crashed to a decade low of 9.8%.

 Do the math.
 You are making 36 cents on the dollar when you deliver the work, but only keeping 10 cents at the bottom line.
 That 26% delta isn't just "overhead."
 It is Delivery Debt.
-It is the cost of inefficiency, tribal knowledge, and the "hero heroics" required to get every project across the finish line.
+It is the cost of inefficiency, tribal knowledge, and the heroics required to get every project across the finish line.

-For a founder-led firm (Scaling Sarah), this is the danger zone.
+For a founder-led firm, this is the danger zone.
 You are likely seeing revenue growth slow to the new industry average of 4.6%, yet you are working harder than ever.
 The problem isn't that you aren't selling enough.
 The problem is that your delivery model leaks profit faster than your sales team can pour it in.
 You are running a leaky bucket operation where increased volume just accelerates the spill.

 The Diagnostic: Where the Margin Goes to Die